alexaraujosa/safe-vault/trabalho-pratico/communication.md

 Upon establishing a connection, the client shares a certificate which is validated by the server.
 This certificate allows the server to authenticate the client.
+The server answers with a packet containing its public key, used to encrypt the client packets.

 Each packet header includes the following fields: